rafaeltuelho/mortgages/readme.md

 # Drools Mortgages Rules Demo Project

 This quickstart project provides a sample use case with different Rules definitions using a Mortgage Domain Model.
+You can import this project directly into Business Central (Workbench).
 ## Content

 The following rule assets are defined: